JoshuaE1/Questionable-journals-in-PRFS/README.md

 Identifying publications in questionable journals in the context of PRFS: code and data

 # Content
-The data can be found under 'data'.
-The notebook 'POA_analysis.ipynb' contains the code used for the analyses in the paper.
+The data can be found under `data`.
+The notebook `POA_analysis.ipynb` contains the code used for the analyses in the paper.

 # Requirements
 - Pandas 0.23